 Since being hired by the Library of Virginia just over a year ago, a part of my job has been to process emails from the administration of Governor Tim Kaine, who was Governor of Virginia from 2006 to 2010.
-And last week, the first fruits of our labors were realized, with the release of over… Continue reading The Library of Virginia now has emails from Tim Kaine and his executive office.
-I was only a very small part of this overall effort, but I am proud to be a part of an organization that takes this kind of commitment to making digital public records accessible.
-You can find the whole collection on our Virginia Memory site; have a look!
+And last week, the first fruits of our labors were realized, with the release of over… Continue reading The Library of Virginia now has emails from Tim Kaine’s administration available online!

 As everyone by now has heard, Google has decided to pull the plug on Google Reader, its RSS feed aggregator.
 Google’s reason is that Reader has a declining user base and that it wants to concentrate on other projects.
 I should have known that this was in the works every since they killed the social… Continue reading Why I use free software

 Everyone’s favorite Friday NPR show, Science Friday, came across a topic that hits near and dear to my heart: digital preservation!
 This past week they talked about a new method of long term preservation, which entails encoding the data onto DNA.
 Obviously, the practical use of this technology is still decades away, but this could… Continue reading Science Friday talks digital preservation

 Among Other Items, my humble blog, has been undergoing a bit of a change behind the scenes.
 Formerly, this site was powered by an old desktop computer, probably released in 2002, which had been converted into a Debian server.
 Now, this site is powered by a Raspberry Pi, a $35 computer which is running a… Continue reading AOI, now powered by Raspberry Pi!

 I hope to see anyone and everyone at MARAC next weekend!
 I’ll try to post some updates like I did last year, even if I am able to tweet this year.